Azure/missionlz-edge/docs/Usage_Guide.md

       --endpoint-active-directory-graph-resource-id "https://graph.windows.net/"
     ```

-1. After registering the stamp, run the command below to make it the active environment:
+1. After registering the stamp, execute the command below to set the stamp as the active environment:

     ```plaintext
     az cloud set --name <environmentname>
     ```

-1. Run the command below to set the API profile for the Azure CLI session:
+1. Execute the command below to set the API profile for the Azure CLI session:

     ```plaintext
     az cloud update --profile 2020-09-01-hybrid
     ```

-1. Authenticate to the stamp by performing an `az login`
+1. Authenticate to the stamp by executing the command `az login`
+1. Run the deployment using one of the examples in the [Deployment Examples](#deployment-examples) section below.
+For a list of common parameters that can be modified at deployment time, see the document [Common Parameters](./Common_Parameters.md).
+1. From the deployment system, remote (RDP) into the Windows 2019 management VM using the Public IP attached to the VM
+1. Configure the F5 BIG-IP using the appropriate guide ([Partially Scripted](./F5_manual_cfg.md) or [Fully Scripted](./F5_scripted_config.md)) for the deployment scenario
+1. Test remote (RDP) connectivity to the F5 BIG-IP using the `Inbound` public IP of the F5
+1. If the test in the previouis step is successful, disassociate the public IP attached to the Windows 2019 management VM NIC and delete the public IP resource

 ## **Remote Access**